 What Salt to Use

 Before we go any further, let’s talk about salt.
-You must take thoughtful care when choosing your salt since salt is acting as a preservative in both methods.
+Salt has numerous surprising uses on the homestead, but you must take thoughtful care when choosing your salt since it is the acting preservative in these methods.

 There are several kinds of salt you can use for this.
 It depends on your preference.
 The main thing to remember is to use salt with no additives, such as sea salt or kosher salt.